K. Rajanarayanan

 Rayala Shri Krishna Raja Narayana Perumal Ramanujam Naicker (16 September 1923 – 17 May 2021), shortened to Ki.
 Rajanarayanan and popularly known by his Tamil initials as Ki.
 Ra., was an Indian Tamil language folklorist and writer from Kovilpatti, in Tamil Nadu.
-Some of his popular works include Gopalla Grammam, Gopallapurathu Makkal, Mayamaan, and Nattuppura Kadhai Kalanjiyam.
+Some of his popular works include Gopalla Gramam, Gopallapurathu Makkal, Mayamaan, and Nattuppura Kadhai Kalanjiyam.
 He was a recipient of the Sahitya Akademi Award in 1991.The Times of India called him the "Guardian of Tamil oral tradition".

 Early life

 Rajanarayanan was born on 16 September 1923 in the village of Idaiseval near Kovilpatti in present-day Thoothukudi district, Tamil Nadu.
 He was the fifth child of Lakshmi Ammal and Shri Krishna Ramanujam.
 He suffered from poor health and was afflicted with tuberculosis at an early age.
 He dropped out of school in the seventh standard.
 He went on to become a member of the Communist Party of India (CPI), going to prison twice for his participation and support in the CPI-organised peasant rebellions between 1947 and 1951.
 He was also named in the Nellai Conspiracy Case of 1952, though the charges were later dropped.